Must-visit shopping districts in Zurich

 Bahnhofstrasse

-Bahnhofstrasse in Zurich is the longest shopping street in Europe and one of the world's most expensive shopping streets, often compared to New York's Fifth Avenue.
-The street was built in 1867 from the old city wall and is located in the old town area of Zurich (Altstadt).
-It is 1.4 kilometers long and starts from Zurich Hauptbahnhof, passing through the business center on the left bank of the Limmat River, and ends at Bürkliplatz on the shore of Lake Zurich, roughly parallel to the Limmat River.
-The street is lined with luxury stores, fashion boutiques, banks, as well as other high-end designer stores, famous watch and jewelry brands, antique appraisal companies, and department stores.
-The street is filled with linden trees and to ensure air quality, cars are prohibited from entering and only trams are allowed to pass.
+Bahnhofstrasse in Zurich is the longest shopping avenue in Europe and is as famous as Fifth Avenue in New York, making it one of the most expensive shopping streets in the world.
+Bahnhofstrasse was converted from old city walls in 1867 and is located in Zurich's Old Town (Altstadt).
+The street is 1.4 kilometers long, starting from the front of Zurich's main train station (Zürich Hauptbahnhof), passing through the commercial center on the left bank of the Limmat River, and ending at Bürkliplatz by Lake Zurich, roughly parallel to the Limmat River.
+The street is lined with luxury stores, fashion boutiques, banks, as well as other high-end brand stores, famous watch and jewelry designers, antique appraisal companies, and department stores.
+The street is planted with linden trees on both sides, and to ensure air quality, cars are not allowed to enter; only trams can pass through.

 Storchengasse

-Schulhausstrasse is located in the old town area of Zurich, parallel to the Limmat River and not far from Bahnhofstrasse.
-This street is the second most popular shopping district after Bahnhofstrasse, with a variety of high-end boutiques, fashionable women's clothing brands and luxury brands.
-You can also find Swiss souvenirs and handicrafts, such as embroidery, lace accessories, handkerchiefs, and other high-quality products.
+Storchengasse is located in the old town of Zurich, parallel to the Limmat River and not far from Bahnhofstrasse.
+This street is the second most important shopping district after Bahnhofstrasse, featuring various high-end boutiques, fashion brands, and light luxury brands.
+You can also find Swiss local handicraft souvenirs such as embroidery, lace ornaments, and handkerchiefs.

-Niederdorf is a small alley not far from the train station, the most famous street in the old town, paved with cobblestones, with many historic old houses, also attracting many fashionable young people.
-The street is mainly various restaurants, bars, cafes, as well as many jewelry stores, gift shops, bookstores, hidden in the criss-crossing streets.
-Local workers come here for lunch and it is very lively.
+Niederdorf is a small alley not far from the train station, the most famous street in the old town, paved with cobblestones and featuring many historic old houses.
+It also attracts many fashionable young people.
+The street is mainly lined with various restaurants, bars, and cafes, as well as many jewelry stores, gift shops, and bookstores hidden in the crisscrossing streets.
+Local workers come here for lunch, making it very lively.

 Langstrasse